 The gut signature sign is an ultrasound term used to describe the appearance of the gastrointestinal wall.

-Bowel has 5 layers, comprised of alternating hyperechoic and hypoechoic layers.
+The bowel wall has five layers, composed of alternating hyperechoic and hypoechoic appearances.
 Anatomically these layers are as follows (innermost to outermost) 1,2:

 - superficial mucosa: echogenic